 Favorite things about touring

 In fact, being a lady in this area has some problems… for me, WC is the major problem!
-Very often the sites and venues have only WC for men and they tend be dirty.
-When my husband and I are on different gigs and we keep missing each other.
+Very often the sites and venues have only WC for men, and they tend to be dirty.
+When my husband and I are on different gigs, and we keep missing each other.

 Favorite Day Off Activity

-I sleep and then I like to discover new places -like beaches, good restaurants, taste local beers and regional food…
+I sleep and then I like to discover new places -like beaches, excellent restaurants, taste local beers and regional food…

-I’m very happy to be where I am now.
+I’m pleased to be where I am now.
 I really want to keep learning.
 My dream is to do at least one big world tour.
-My husband and I are thinking about moving to USA for a couple of years to study and work.
+My husband and I are thinking about moving to the USA for a couple of years to study and work.

 Of course, I would love to work with other women.
-In Brazil we only have a few women working with sound, especially live sound.
-We have a group at Facebook, the “Female Pro Audio”, which we share with other women our experiences, job opportunities, and talk about sound!
-I hope it will inspire more and more women and girls to join our “sound world”, and help them overcome the barriers all newbies have.
-Being a women makes it double difficult.
+In Brazil, we only have a few women working with sound, especially live sound.
+We have a group on Facebook, the “Female Pro Audio,” which we share with other women our experiences, job opportunities, and talk about sound!
+I hope it will inspire more and more women and girls to join our “sound world,” and help them overcome the barriers all newbies have.
+Being a woman makes it doubly difficult.
 We can always help each other.